 Email monitoring

-Set up important email alertsNew audition from Amanda at Casting.
-Audition time moved to tomorrow at 3:30, and she asked you to confirm by noon. š§ Want me to draft the reply and add the new time to your calendar?
+Amanda at Casting moved your audition to tomorrow at 3:30 and asked you to confirm by noon.
+Want me to draft a quick confirmation?

 The problem